elfrances/esp32SkelApp/README.md

 # Introduction

 **esp32SkelApp** (or **SkelApp** for short) is an ESP-IDF skeletal app for the ESP32 SoC that can be used as a template when creating a new app that uses WiFi and/or BLE.
-The optional features are configured using the "Skeletal App Configuration" section in the sdkconfig, and include:
+The optional features are configured using the "SKELAPP Configuration" section in the sdkconfig, and include:

 ### RGB LED